JasselD/JasselNotes/COMP610/Big O notation.md

 ```
 - Nested loop are the primary reason why bubblesort is O(n²)
 - The outer loop runs n times, and the inner loop also runs n times
-- This results in n x n = n², meaning that the numner of
+- This results in n x n = n², meaning that the number of comparisons grows quadratically as the size of the input grows
+- Characteristics:
+	-